jakevc/spectrometer-project-/README.md

 # spectrometer-project-
 In this project you are given a csv file that contains absorptivity data of an iron/ortho-phenanthroline complex in units of L/(mg*cm), and data containing the emission spectra of several candidate LED light sources for use in a spectrometer.
 The goal is to determine which LED is most useful for detecting the absorbance of the iron/ortho-phenanthroline complex.

+After analysis of the light source, the spectrometer was built using an Arduino Genuino UNO.
+The Arduino Spectrometer was built, and programmed in arduino, the arduino script is provided in this repository.
+A python script was written as a program that can be run to get Absorbance of a blank, and a sample in a cuvette using either a red or green LED as a light source.
+The python script, and a picture of the program output from an ipython interpreter is provided.